 Skills & Techniques

 You’ll learn how to perform a physical examination, measure vital signs (e.g. blood pressure) and take a medical history from a patient.
 Examination + history = diagnosis, then treatment.
 Plus you’ll learn about improvised splinting, using neck collars and managing spinal injuries, examining eyes and ears, resuscitation in the wilderness and using a stethoscope.
-What many students enjoy most is learning how to suture wounds, give intramuscular and intravenous injections and how and when to administor intravenous fluids.
+What many students enjoy most is learning how to close simple wounds using staples and glue and how to give intramuscular injections.

 Treating Infections, Illness & Symptoms

 First aid courses mainly focus on dealing with injuries but people get ill on expeditions too.
 You’ll learn how to treat or manage a variety of illnesses and infections such as malaria, diarrhoea, wound infections, asthma and other important, common conditions of the heart, lungs, ears, nose and throat, water works and the gut.
 Symptom control is vital and you’ll also learn how to control or reduce fever, pain and nausea even if you don’t know what the underlying cause is.